-Where can I get a mask on campus?
+Where can I get a COVID-19 vaccination or booster shot on campus?

 If I have further questions, who should I contact?

-Students can contact the Dean of Students at firstname.lastname@example.org.
-They can also ask Joe Henry during Ask Dean Joe.
+Students can contact Joe Henry, the Dean of Students, at firstname.lastname@example.org.

-Can we use the Fitness Centre at King's?
+Can I use the Fitness Centre at King's?

 What measures are in place to ensure the health and safety of the campus community?

-Rigourous cleaning schedules have been implemented across all spaces on campus.
+Rigorous cleaning schedules are in place across all spaces on campus.